GlobalEcologyLab/poems/cran-comments.md

   validation problems.
 * Updated version number to 1.0.4.
 * Placed \dontrun{} around examples that ran over the recommended time on the win-builder checking servers (albeit OK locally).
+I suspect the win-builder servers are not performing well, as they produce inconsistent timing results at different times (submissions).
 * Otherwise no other code changes.

 ## Test environments